 All cocktail party dresses were worn with matching shoes, gloves, and hats.
 Yes, hats!
 Wide brim hats were the most dramatic while small perch, crescent, or pill box hats were more tasteful at a home cocktail party.

-Evening Dress Accessories
+Evening Dress Shoes and Accessories

 Along with having the perfect dress, the right shoes were a must when it came to creating the right prom look.
 Pumps, dyed to match the dress, were ideal.
 Tall thin heels were very feminine.
 A young girl would wear as tall of a heel as she could manage (and her parents would allow).
 Shoes were made of leather, velvet, or satin with decorated toes and heels.
 Some had open peep toes and thin straps around the ankle, while the later years preferred pumps and mules (slip-ins).
 My mom wore clear plastic peep toe pumps with a low heel to her prom.
 They remind me of Cinderella’s glass slippers.
 Shop 1950s style shoes here.